-- The History > Session window is shown in network view, node view, and card view.
-It shows alarms and conditions that occurred during the current user CTC session. - The History > Shelf window is only shown in node view.
+- The History > Session window is shown in network view, node view (single-shelf mode) or shelf view (multishelf mode), and card view.
+It shows alarms and conditions that occurred during the current user CTC session. - The History > Shelf window is only shown in node view (single-shelf mode) or shelf view (multishelf mode).
 It shows the alarms and conditions that occurred on the node since CTC software was operated on the node. - The History > Card window is only shown in card view.
 It shows the alarms and conditions that occurred on the card since CTC software was installed on the node.

 Double-click an alarm in the History window to display the corresponding view.
 For example, double-clicking a card alarm takes you to card view.
-In network view, double-clicking a node alarm takes you to node view.
+In network view, double-clicking a node alarm takes you to node view (single-shelf mode) or shelf view (multishelf mode).